fetchai/agents-aea/docs/core-components.md

 * `default`: this protocol provides a bare bones implementation for an AEA protocol which includes a `DefaultMessage` class and a `DefaultSerialization` class with functions for managing serialisation.
 Use this protocol as a starting point for building custom protocols.
 * `oef`: this protocol provides the AEA protocol implementation for communication with the OEF including an `OEFMessage` class for hooking up to OEF services and search agents.
 Utility classes are available in the `models.py` module which provides OEF specific requirements such as classes needed to perform querying on the OEF such as `Description`, `Query`, and `Constraint`, to name a few.
-* `fipa`: this protocol provides classes and functions needed for AEA agent communication via the FIPA Agent Communication Language.
+* `fipa`: this protocol provides classes and functions necessary for communication between AEAs via the [FIPA](http://www.fipa.org/repository/aclspecs.html) Agent Communication Language.
 For example, the `FIPAMessage` class provides negotiation terms such as `cfp`, `propose`, `decline`, `accept` and `match_accept`.

 ### Connection

-Connections wrap an external SDK or API and manage the messaging.
-They allow the agent to connect to an external service which has a Python SDK or API.
+Connections wrap an external SDK or API and manage messaging.
+As such, they allow the agent to connect to an external service with an exposed Python SDK/API.

 The module `connections/base.py` contains two abstract classes which define a `Channel` and a `Connection`.
 A `Connection` contains one `Channel`, which acts as a bridge to the SDK or API to be wrapped.
 The `Channel` is responsible for translating between the framework specific `Envelope` with its contained `Message` and the external service.